Colleagues often ask me about the integration of Materials Management (MM) & Financial Accounting (FI):

-Many SAP practitioners – IT and business alike – are in similar situation and do not know where to start on MM-FI data flow and reconciliation.
-This blog is an attempt to clarify the fundamentals of MM-FI account determination.
+Many SAP practitioners, IT and business alike, do not know where to start on MM-FI data flow and reconciliation.
+This blog clarifies the fundamentals of MM-FI account determination.

-Configuration transaction OBYC forms the core of SAP’s integration between the MM, FI, and Controlling (CO) modules in a traditional SAP ERP system.
+Configuration Transaction OBYC forms the core of the integration between the MM, FI, and Controlling (CO) modules in an SAP ERP system.

 Transaction keys (1) are used to determine general ledger accounts used by the system.
 Account modifier is used to differentiate account determinations, depending on the procedure.
-[Transaction and account modifiers can be seen as a logical grouping similar types of transactions].
+Transaction and account modifiers are a logical grouping similar types of transactions.
 The transaction-account modifier, along with the valuation class, drives the accounting entries.
-Transaction keys are predefined in the SAP system and cannot be changed.
+Transaction keys are predefined in SAP and cannot be changed.